Updated: Nov 1, 2021

 The nearest comparable business is probably a hairdresser and the prices we pay there.
 So, maybe it would help to use this as a starting point.

 We are polite when we go in, tell the hairdresser how we want our hair and sit patiently while our hair is washed and styled.

 Our dogs, however, come into the groomer as an unknown quantity.
 A consultation with the owner and assessment will include size, breed and temperament as well as the condition of the coat, including any matting or other issues such as allergies or infestations.
 We also complete record cards and consent forms that need to be read and signed by owners.

 After you leave your dog with us they are brushed through, pre-clipped, have their paw hair and nails trimmed.
 We then have to either carry them or persuade them to get into the bath to be shampooed from head to toe and after, carried to the grooming table for drying and styling.
 We will quite often scissor the legs, scissor style the feet and their head before finishing by cleaning the ears and giving them an additional deodorising spritz.

 The products we use often cost a lot more than human shampoos and conditioners, and the equipment, blades and scissors, constantly need to be replaced.
-Washing and particularly drying of the coat -which can take up to an hour with a powerful groomers drier - takes up a lot of time so utility bills such as electricity and water are high.
+Washing and particularly drying of the coat - which can take up to an hour even with a powerful groomers dryer - takes up a lot of time so utility bills such as electricity and water are high.

 If we were just styling their head, of course it would be cheaper but we are styling the whole dog.